vanjs-org/van/components/README.md

 are needed for the tooltip element to be shown properly.

-You can live preview the example with CodeSandbox(TODO: add the link here).
+You can live preview the example with [CodeSandbox](https://codesandbox.io/p/sandbox/github/vanjs-org/van/tree/main/components/examples/tooltip?file=/src/main.ts:1,1).

 #### Property Reference